Eeva1/h6-Iceberg.tor-the-onionrouter/README.md

 ![image](https://github.com/Eeva1/h6-Iceberg.tor-the-onionrouter/assets/149093822/60d0e9e0-eca4-46bf-863d-d50e4147be4d)

+All in all, the browser is quite slow so I will continue on the bright side of the net, and keep on using my VPN.

 ## c) Tor browser helps to hide my identity by encrypting my traffic and sending it through a series of randomly picked relays in the Tor.
 That way the data traces back to random Tor serves rather than me.